-Explore a Temple
+Explore an Ancient Temple

 It goes without saying that a trip to an ancient Chinese temple is a must-do when showing off vintage China.
 Buddhist statues, shrines, monks, and plenty of places to take some of your best Instagram pics.
 Yeah, enough said.

-See a Statue
+See a Giant Statue

 I visited the Grand Buddha at Lingshan in Wuxi during my 1st month in China and it blew my mind away.
 Here was this tall, beautifully crafted bronze religious statue perched in front of some lush green mountain.
-The whole scene was exceedingly pictorial, incredibly serene, immensely majestic, and I have absolutely no doubt that your guests will admire the hell of you for living in China once they’ve laid eyes on one of the country’s many awe-inspiring statues.
+The whole scene was ridiculously pictorial, incredibly serene, immensely majestic, and I have absolutely no doubt that your guests will admire the hell of you for living in China once they’ve laid eyes on one of the country’s many awe-inspiring statues.

-Watch Tai Chi
+Watch Some Tai Chi

 It was my 1st month in China and one of the absolute coolest cultural experiences I had—and stumbled upon actually—was walking into a park and catching about 15 Tai-chi practitioners carrying out moves in unison.
-I'd rarely seen it done live in the States, and though I often caught it in a couple of martial arts movies, there was nothing like being in China and seeing it practiced up-close.
+I'd rarely seen it done live in the States, and though I often caught it in a couple of martial arts movies, there was nothing like being in China and seeing some authentic Tai Chi practiced up-close.
 The best times to watch are around 6am and 6pm at parks or public squares.

 Visit an Old Town